pstelzig/MoPyRegtest/README.md

 ## Why MoPyRegtest
 The scope of `MoPyRegtest` is first and foremost to have a transparent, quick, lightweight and simple way to perform regression tests.
 Without immediately requiring commercial simulation tools or creating strong dependencies from other Modelica libraries.
-This is why MoPyRegTest consists of just one source file.
+This is why MoPyRegtest consists of just one source file.

 All that is needed to use `MoPyRegtest` is a Python 3 installation, an [OpenModelica](https://www.openmodelica.org/) installation and a text editor -- things that very likely most (Open)Modelica users do have anyway.
 All that is needed to deploy `MoPyRegtest` is to write a Python file, just like in the `examples` folder of this project.